 Chef Porsche Combash, an instructor for our Holistic Chef Online Culinary Program, brings us a chocolate treat full of warming spices and healthy fats.

-Keep reading to learn how to create Cacao Spice Truffles with Raspberry and Matcha Tea Dust or join us for a live online cooking class on October 4.
+Keep reading to learn how to create Cacao Spice Truffles with Raspberry and Matcha Tea Dust.

 Delicious and Blood Sugar Balancing Truffles